hydralang/humboldt-doc/source/glossary.rst

    peer
        A node in the same network as the node being discussed.

+   protocol data unit
+   PDU
+       The fundamental unit of data in a protocol.
+See :term:`frame`.

    security layer
        An abstraction in Humboldt that allows security-related